Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### b.
 Virginie GARCIA

 Virginie GARCIA lives in Vierzon.
 She is a students of CNAM.
 She arrives at school at 7:50AM and come directly upstair.
-During the first break at 10AM, she stay in her classroom or in corridor of CNAM with her friends.
-At 12PM she go downstair to leave school and come at her house, she eat outside.
-She comes back at 12:50PM and go directly upstair.During the second break at 15PM, she stay in classroom or corridors with her friends.
-She leave school at 17PM.
+During the first break at 10AM, she stays in her classroom or in corridor of CNAM with her friends.
+At 12PM she goes downstair to leave school and come at her house, she eats outside.
+She comes back at 12:50PM and go directly upstair.During the second break at 15PM, she stays in classroom or corridors with her friends.
+She leaves school at 17PM.

 ### c.
 Benoit HENOQUE